Grid friendly: Price Response

 While frequency and voltage respond to physical phenomena on the electric system, grid-friendly price response is designed to address economic phenomena.
 With the increasing application of electricity markets to manage the efficient distribution of electric power, more consumers are exposed to electricity prices that change over time, rather than fixed for months or years.
 In general, higher prices occur at times when the electric system is running short of supply.
 The purpose of grid-friendly price response is to promote demand response among electricity consumers.
 Demand response is one means of reducing the market power of electricity suppliers when production runs short.
 Grid-friendly response to price also allows consumers to reduce their energy costs by using less electricity when prices are high, and more electricity when prices are low.

 Demonstrated Results

 A demonstration of grid-friendly technology was conducted for the United States Department of Energy in 2006 and 2007 in the Northwest region of the United States.
 Participants included local utilities, residential and commercial customers, industrial loads belonging to municipalities, and a number of vendors and researchers.
 The grid-friendly technology demonstration showed that common residential appliances did automatically detect grid problems expressed as frequency deviations and reduced energy consumption at critical moments.
-The Olympic Peninsula demonstration showed that residential, commercial, and industrial loads did adjust their consumption patterns based on price signals emanating from a distribution-level market operated as a double action.
+The Olympic Peninsula demonstration showed that residential, commercial, and industrial loads did adjust their consumption patterns based on price signals emanating from a distribution-level market operated as a double auction.
 Both of these projects showed how grid-friendly technologies can and do reduce pressure on the electric grid during time of peak demand.